radixon/UnitTest/README.md

 ## Two Sum II - Input Array Is Sorted

 Given a 1-indexed array of integers numbers that is already sorted in non-decreasing order, find two numbers such that they add up to a specific target number.
-Return the indices of the two numbers, index1 and index2, added by one as an integer array [index1, index2] of length 2. <br />
+Return the indices of the two numbers, index1 and index2, added by one as an integer array [index1, index2] of length 2.
 The tests are generated such that there is exactly one solution.
-You may not use the same element twice.<br />
+You may not use the same element twice.
 Your solution must use only constant extra space. <br/ >

+Intuition: There is a pointer at the beginning of the array, and a pointer at the end of the array.
+If the elements of the two indexes sum to be less than the target, increase the sum by increasing the index at the 'low' end.
+If the elements of the two indexes sum to be greater than the target, reduce the sum by decreasing the index at the 'high' end.
+If the sum of the two indexes equals the target, output the two indexes + 1 due to the array being 1-indexed.

+Time Complexity: O(n) <br />
+The worst case is traversing the array once. <br />
+Space Complexity: O(1) <br />
+There is only constant space added within the algorithm. <br />

 ## Container With Most Water